Dogs In Your Pool, Is It Safe? Should You Let Them Enjoy It Too?

 - Your dogs skin and ears – Like humans, showering after a dip may be useful to ensure irritation of the skin does not occur.
 In addition to this, ear infections in dogs typically occur due to water ingress and dampness, so it may be worth giving your ‘baby’ a dry in and around their ears.

-If in doubt contact your vet and/or local pool shop for more hints, tips and advice.
+If in doubt about dogs swimming in pools, contact your vet and/or local pool shop for more hints, tips and advice about dogs in swimming pools and if pet owners should let their dogs swim in their home swimming pools.